mozman/ezdxf/docs/source/transform.rst

 .. versionadded:: 1.1

-This module provides functions to apply transformations to multiple DXF entities inplace in a more convenient and safe way:
+This module provides functions to apply transformations to multiple DXF entities inplace or to virtual copies of that entities in a convenient and safe way:

 .. code-block:: Python